jeadamek/rocket-sect/README.md

 ## ✏️ About

-This is a project developed on Stage 2 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).
+This project was developed on Stage 3 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
+To access the entire course's assignments click on [this link](https://github.com/jeadamek/explorer-rocketseat).

 In this challenge, it was requested to create a simple desktop landing page, applying the basic concepts of HTML and CSS, that's why this page isn't responsible.